Barcelona Bike Rentals

 If you really fancy some hardcore pedalling, then why not hire yourselves some mountain bikes and head over either to Montjuic, with its smorgasboard of cultural treasures such as Poble Espanyol; or tone the thighs with a trip right up to Tibidabo – it’s the mountain peak topped with the church which you can see if you look to the back of the city!

 Whatever you decide, grab yourself a map and check the weather forecast before you go.

 Excellent rates, lean mean green machines and young international staff make Green Bikes a top place to hire a bicycle or two.
 Their office, in the Gothic Quarter, is a bit tricky to find however, but, as with all the most useful addresses in town, you can find their exact location on our map of Barcelona (just look under ‘Services’).

-If you like the idea of seeing Barcelona by bike, but have no idea where to start then you might want to consider signing up for a guided cycle around the city’s main attractions.
-Read more about Barcelona bike tours!
+If you like the idea of seeing Barcelona from the saddle, but have no idea which are the best places to see, and how to find them, then you might want to consider signing up for a guided cycle around the city’s main attractions.

 And if you need a bit more power between your legs you might want to hire scooters instead, especially if you fancy a day trip to some of the better beaches outside of the city.